-Any county, or consortium of counties in a regional model, or Tribal or Indian managed care entity that elects to opt in to the DMC-ODS (hereinafter referred to as "DMC-ODS County"), that does not already have a DHCS-approved implementation plan, must submit an implementation plan using the template provided in Enclosure 4 to DHCS for approval.
-Upon DHCS approval, DHCS will enter into an intergovernmental agreement with the DMC-ODS County (or consortium of counties in a regional model, or Tribal or Indian managed care entity), to administer DMC-ODS through a Prepaid Inpatient

-Health Plan as defined in 42 CFR 438.2 or 42 CFR 438.14 respectively.
+Any county, or consortium of counties in a regional model, or Tribal or Indian managed care entity that elects to opt into the DMC-ODS (hereinafter referred to as "DMC-ODS County"), that does not already have a DHCS-approved implementation plan, must submit an implementation plan using the template provided in Enclosure 3 to DHCS for approval.
+Upon DHCS approval, DHCS will enter into an intergovernmental agreement (IA) with the DMC-ODS County (or consortium of counties in a regional model, or Tribal or Indian managed care entity), to administer DMC-ODS through a Prepaid Inpatient Health Plan as defined in 42 Code of Federal Regulations (CFR) 438.2 or 42 CFR 438.14 respectively.
 To receive services through the DMC-ODS, a beneficiary must be enrolled in Medi-Cal, reside in a participating county, and meet the criteria for DMC-ODS services established below in the "DMC-ODS Program Criteria for Services" subsection.